 On most journeys, you will have to change lines at least once.
 Even if you have to change twice, trains arrive and depart so frequently, and operate so fast, that this shouldn’t be a problem.
 Nevertheless, the walk between lines can be long (up to 15 minutes), particularly in some large stations such as Sol, Nuevos Ministerios or Avenida de América.

 There are different types of Metro tickets.
 You can have a look at all of them, including the updated prices at the Metro de Madrid tickets page.

 Always validate your Multi Card or Tourist Travel Pass.
 You can get a fine of 80€ for being caught without a ticket.

 Here is what I consider the most interesting possibilities for someone like you, visiting Madrid for a few days.

 The Madrid Multi Card.
 The Madrid Multi Card is not personal, so anyone can use it.
 If you are traveling in a group all of you can use the same Multi Card until you have no credit on it.

 Another option is to buy a Madrid Tourist Travel Pass (Tourist Ticket or Billete Turístico), which allows you unlimited travel on all forms of public transport (subway, light rail, buses and trains) within Madrid and its region (comunidad autónoma).
 The pass is available for 1, 2, 3, 5 and 7 days, and it is personal and non transferable.

 This should be your choice if you intend to use the Metro (and the bus) massively, which is rather probable.
-It is also a best seller for day trips to Toledo, Aranjuez, Alcalá de Henares and El Escorial.
+It’s also a best seller for day trips to Toledo, Aranjuez, Alcalá de Henares and El Escorial.

-The Madrid subway one of the many alternatives you can use to reach or exit the airport.
-Read more on the subject.
+The Madrid subway one of the many alternatives you can use to reach or exit the Madrid Airport.